PopulateTools/ine-places/README.md

 According to that webpage the data **was updated the 3rd of February, 2015**.
 As you might know municipalities data changes along the years: sometimes two municipalities are merged in a single one [more information in Spanish](http://www.ine.es/daco/daco42/codmun/codmunmod.htm).
 For this reason it's important to know the date of the data.
+The data included in this gem has been processed based on the data published on the INE (so, it was processed after the 3rd of Feb, 2015).

 ## Installation